BenjaminPOIROTTE/Projet_Nietflix/seance/README.md

 ## Improvement suggestion:

-It has been noticed that the server crashes when a new session is inserted from a client and the update from a client side is not completely done.
+It has been noticed that the server crashes when a new session is inserted from a client. the update from a client side is completely done but we ae not satisfied about the general formating of the data, from example the session date is in the format : new Date("<YYYY-mm-ddTHH:MM:ssZ>") specifies the datetime in UTC and returns the ISODate with the specified datetime in UTC.
+So we can remove the start hour, or we can keep it in case there are some delays due to technical problem.

 ## UML diagrams